Is Grief Keeping You Stuck In Painful Emotions?

 Have you experienced a loss and are overcome with grief?
 Are you finding it hard to get through each day productively?
 Is the emotional pain you’re in keeping you from moving forward in life?

-When you first suffer a loss, it can feel like your world has ended.
+When you first suffer a loss, it can feel like your world has turned upside down.
 You may feel like it’s hard to get up each morning and face the day.
 The moment you wake up and the protection of sleep is shed, the reality of your grief can feel overwhelming.
 Conversely, you might find it difficult to quiet your thoughts and fall asleep at night.

-Perhaps you’re crying all the time, and it’s exhausting you.
+Perhaps you’re crying alot, and it’s exhausting you.
 You might have a hard time staying focused and your memory is also being affected.
 When you’re coping with grief, it can sometimes cause your heart—or even your entire body—to physically hurt.
 Grief might be zapping you of energy and leaving you with feelings of deep sadness, hopelessness, loneliness, and despair.

 Grief may also cause you to avoid the company of others, even though being around people could help you feel better.
 It may seem like you and your partner are disconnected and no longer able to relate to each other.
 If your partner can’t hold your pain with you, it can cause you to withdraw from them, and that isolation can make you feel even worse.